 "Lincoln wasn't inherently un-dateable.
 He'd gone on a date three years ago.
 A friend's sister had needed a date to a wedding.
 She'd danced all night with one of the groomsmen, who turned out to be her second cousin, while Lincoln ate exactly thirteen cream cheese mints."

 "My get-a-life window.
 I think I was supposed to figure all this stuff out between twenty-two and twenty-six, and now it's too late."Rowell has written a delightfully heartwarming story.
 Attachments is a clever, witty, warm story that will capture you completely.
 A fantastic first novel - I'll be watching for Rowell's second!

-You can find Rainbow on Facebook, on Twitter and her blog.
+You can find Rainbow on Facebook, and on Twitter.